 Adopt a population health mindset.
 It’s a model of care that effectively integrates the clinical and self-management, and where health care is headed.
 If you’ve heard of population health but don’t see where you fit into it, take a look at some of our resources that offer an introduction on the topic.
 Learn more

 Become tech proficient.
 Through our technology website and member-only benefit, Danatech.org, you can become an expert at diabetes technologies and data interpretation.
-Danatech offers a wide variety of online courses, certificate programs, podcasts and product demos on CGM devices, digital health platforms, insulin and medication delivery devices, pumps and apps.
+Danatech offers a wide variety of online courses, free certificate programs, podcasts and product demos on CGM devices, digital health platforms, insulin and medication delivery devices, pumps and apps.
 Learn more

 Demonstrate your expertise within the full range of cardiometabolic conditions: diabetes, obesity, hypertension and cardiac disorders.
 We’re placing an increased focus on reinforcing knowledge and skills you already have while building new ones.
 Several CVD campaigns will be launching this year, but we already have new practice guidance on obesity and diabetes, and a wide variety of recorded webinars.
 Learn more